google/spirv-tutor/01 - Introduction to SPIR-V/README.md

 ## Try it out

-The above SPIR-V can be found in `exercise.spirv`.
+The above SPIR-V can be found in `exercise.spvasm`.
 Try validating it (and generating the corresponding GLSL) by running:

     $ ./validate

 Neat!
 If you want to see the output colored by `spirv-dis`, try:

-    $ ../scripts/names_to_id exercise.spirv
+    $ ../scripts/names_to_id exercise.spvasm

 If you want to see (some of) the ids use "friendly names" instead of numbers, try:

-    $ ../scripts/id_to_names exercise.spirv
+    $ ../scripts/id_to_names exercise.spvasm